BaoyangChen/BaoyangChen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # ✌️ About me
 I am now a Ph.D. candidate of [Westlake University--SMART joint PhD programme](https://www.westlake.edu.cn/admissions_aid/graduate/zsdt1/202403/t20240304_37512.shtml) at [Westlake University](https://www.westlake.edu.cn/) and [SMART](https://smart.org.cn/).
-You can find my CV here:[Dingrui's Curriculum Vitae](assets/LIUDINGRUI CV.pdf).
-My previous research mainly focus on the application of bioinformatics in animal breeding.
-I have the background of processing sequencing data, analysis of transcriptome and GWAS, data visualization and wet experiment.
-My research interest now lays broadly in Bioinformatics and Computational Biology.
-My strength lies in my excellent command of English and my amiable personality, which empowers me to collaborate effectively with team members and achieve high productivity.
-If you are interested in my work, please feel free to drop me an email.
+I am now a master's student at the School of Life Sciences, Sun Yat-sen University.
+This is my resume: Baoyang's Resume.
+At present, my research mainly focuses on revealing the nutrition and immune mechanisms of aquatic animals through transcriptomics and multi-omics joint analysis.
+I have a background in processing sequencing data, transcriptome analysis, and molecular biology experiments.
+My current research interests are widely in nutritional metabolism and signaling pathways.
+I have excellent English skills and an easy-going personality, and can effectively cooperate with team members to carry out work.
+If you are interested in my research, please feel free to contact me.

 # 🔥 News
-- *2024.06*: &nbsp;🎉🎉 Won the **first-class award** of the 1st Academic Forum Competition of department of science, Sun Yat-sen University! 🎉🎉
-- *2024.06*: &nbsp;🎉🎉 Been awarded as the **outstanding graduates** of Sun Yat-sen University! 🎉🎉
+- *2024.07*: &nbsp;🎉🎉 Started submitting my second research article as the first author!! 🎉🎉
-- *2024.05*: &nbsp;🎉🎉 Officially accept PhD offer from **Westlake University--SMART joint PhD programme**! 🎉🎉
-- *2024.05*: &nbsp;🎉🎉 Received PhD offer from **Westlake University--SMART joint PhD programme**! 🎉🎉
-- *2024.05*: &nbsp;🎉🎉 Received PhD offer from **University of Chinese Academy of Sciences--BGI joint PhD programme** as rank No.1! 🎉🎉
-- *2024.03*: &nbsp;🎉🎉 My second research article got accepted by ***AQUACULTURE***!🎉🎉
+- *2024.01*: &nbsp;🎉🎉 Started submitting my first research article as the first author! 🎉🎉
+- *2023.11*: &nbsp;🎉🎉 Participated in the 14th Symposium of World's Chinese Scientists on Nutrition and Feeding of Finfish and Shellfish (production of the PPT for oral presentation)! 🎉🎉
-- *2023.12*: &nbsp;🎉🎉 Won the **first-class award** of the 2nd Academic Forum Competition of School of Life Sciences, Sun Yat-sen University! 🎉🎉
+- *2022.11*: &nbsp;🎉🎉 Just won the L.X.H-L.D scholarship from Sun Yat-sen University! 🎉🎉
-- *2023.11*: &nbsp;🎉🎉 Received PhD offer from **University of Edingburgh**! 🎉🎉
-- *2023.10*: &nbsp;🎉🎉 Just won the **National postgraduate schloaship** (TOP 1%)! 🎉🎉
-- *2023.07*: &nbsp;🎉🎉 Just won the **first-class award** of the Guangdong province Yuequn cup Academic Forum Competition! 🎉🎉
-- *2023.06*: &nbsp;🎉🎉 Scored **7.0** in IELTS English test (R:7.5 S:6.5 L:7.5 W:6.25) ! 🎉🎉
-- *2023.04*: &nbsp;🎉🎉 Participated in the "Meeting with Youth" activities of French President **Emmanuel Macron**'s visit to Sun Yat-sen University! 🎉🎉
+- *2021.10*: &nbsp;🎉🎉 Be recommended for postgraduate study and be admitted by Sun Yat-sen University! 🎉🎉
-- *2023.03*: &nbsp;🎉🎉 My first research article got accepted by ***AQUATIC TOXICOLOGY***!🎉🎉
-- *2022.08*: &nbsp;🎉🎉 Just won the **L.X.H-L.D scholarship** from Sun Yat-sen University! 🎉🎉
+- *2020.08*: &nbsp;🎉🎉 Just won the Fifth China Undergraduate Life Sciences Contest Second Prize!🎉🎉
-- *2021.04*: &nbsp;🎉🎉 Got admitted by **Sun Yat-sen University** as rank No.1! 🎉🎉

 # 📝 Publications